convox/docs/docs/application/services.md

 ### policies

-A list of ARN of IAM policies to attach to the service's role.
-It must be created before the service.
-It will create a new role dedicated to the service, using only the specified policies.
+A list of ARN of IAM policies to attach to the Service's role.
+It must be created before the Service.
+It will create a new role dedicated to the Service, using only the specified policies.
 Overrides the App's [IamPolicy](/reference/app-parameters/IamPolicy) at the service level.

 ### privileged

 Enabling this parameter results in the container being granted elevated privileges on the host container instance, similar to the root user.
-If the privileged parameter is set to true for a service to which a timer is linked, the timer container will also be granted privileged access.
+If the privileged parameter is set to true for a Service to which a timer is linked, the timer container will also be granted privileged access.

 ## Other